 A washcloth or sponge for a sponge bath

-- on waterproof floor (or covered with large plastic sheet) make a 2m diameter border of towels or bedsheets and sit in the middle
+- on waterproof floor (or covered with large plastic sheet) make a 2m diameter border of towels and sit in the middle

 - put shower water in two 1.5L soda bottles with loose lids or nearly closed drinking spout lids